ShivKushwah/PSec/Notes/MeetingNotes.md

-# Friday Extended Meeting: Monday, 09/21/18
+# Friday Extended Meeting: Friday, 09/21/18
 - Emphasized importance of having clean code from the start
 - Created a Todoist of all tasks that need to be completed with deadlines
 - Again discussed overall architecture of the spark code displayed below (transcribed from whiteboard image):